 - A half dozen or so small plastic cups that can hold at least 1/3 a cup of water

 - Food coloring (I used Americolor gel food coloring)

 - A paintbrush

 - Egg holders and paper towels (optional but highly advised!)

 Making your own cardstock egg holders is really easy.
 Here’s a quick template for you to print – just cut it out, overlap the ends a little, and tape it in place!

-How to paint watercolor Easter eggs
+How to paint watercolor Easter eggs with food coloring

 1. Begin by doodling on your eggs, if desired.